lyteword/chspurgeon-tod/volume-1/psalm-11.md

 the convulsions of nature that shook the ground—

-## "An earthquake reeled unheedingly away,
+An earthquake reeled unheedingly away,

 None felt stern nature rocking at his feet."